DaveBryan001/simple_shell/README.md

-#Simple Shell
+# Simple Shell

-##Description:
+## Description:
 This repository contains a minimalist implementation of a Unix-like shell in C, designed for educational purposes and as a starting point for understanding the fundamentals of shell programming.
 The shell supports basic command execution, simple piping, and has a straightforward interactive mode.

-##Features:
+## Features:

-Command execution and argument parsing
+-Command execution and argument parsing
-Simple interactive mode
+-Simple interactive mode
-Basic piping functionality
+-Basic piping functionality
-Support for built-in commands
+-Support for built-in commands

-Usage:
+## Usage:
 To use the simple shell, clone the repository and compile the code using a C compiler.
 Run the executable to launch the shell.

 Contributors: